lprsoft/lpreditor/README.md

 ---
-It is also possible (activate show_boxes function in the code) to see bounding boxes of caracters :
+It is also possible (activate show_boxes function in the code) to see bounding boxes of caracters and license plate ROI :
 &nbsp;